awsdocs/aws-proton-user-guide/doc_source/data-protection.md

 ## AWS Proton encryption key management<a name="encryption-key-management"></a>

 Within AWS Proton, all customer data is encrypted by default using an AWS Proton owned key\.
-If you supply a customer owned and managed KMS key, all customer data is encrypted using the customer provided key as described in the following paragraphs\.
+If you supply a customer owned and managed AWS KMS key, all customer data is encrypted using the customer provided key as described in the following paragraphs\.

 When you create an AWS Proton template, you specify your key and AWS Proton uses your credentials to create a grant which allows AWS Proton to use your key\.